AnthonySteele/anthonysteele.github.io/AwsMessageHandling.md

 Have a look at [the Amazon SQS documentation on how to read a message from an SQS queue](http://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/how-to/sqs/ReceiveMessage.html).

 Yes, this tells you how to read messages from a queue by calling `sqsClient.ReceiveMessage` or the async version, once.
-But the gap between that example and a running system like the ones that I have seen id large.
+But the gap between that example and a running system like the ones that I have seen is large.
 This article is all about that gap.

 ## An Application that listens

-For starters, you need a persistent message handler that runs all the time, listens  for messages and handles them when they arrive, something like:
+For starters, you need a persistent message handler that runs all the time, listens  for messages and handles them when they arrive.
+This is something like:

 ```csharp